-205 3 Maps of mean momentum fluxes
+3 Maps of mean momentum fluxes

-207 Figure 2 shows maps of mean momentum fluxes, calculated by binning the momentum flux time series into 5° latitude by 10° longitude grid cells and averaging, making the mean fluxes 208 209 averages over time and space.
-The mean total (non-directional) momentum flux is in general 210 largest over the Southern Ocean, where it regularly exceeds 15 mPa.
-Over much of the rest of the global ocean, it is typically less than 5 mPa, except over the northern hemisphere Atlantic where 211 212 it's noticeably larger, 5-10 mPa.
-This range of values is also commonly observed over the 213 Americas and Africa, except in some cases when the balloons passed over mountain ranges.
-In 214 the tropics, the magnitude of the mean total momentum flux - several mPa with maxima near 10 215 mPa - is close to estimates from the Strateole-2 superpressure balloons (see Figure 11 of Corcos 216 et al., 2021).
+Figure 2 shows maps of mean momentum fluxes, calculated by binning the momentum flux time series into 5° latitude by 10° longitude grid cells and averaging, making the mean fluxes averages over time and space.
+The mean total (non-directional) momentum flux is in general largest over the Southern Ocean, where it regularly exceeds 15 mPa.
+Over much of the rest of the global ocean, it is typically less than 5 mPa, except over the northern hemisphere Atlantic where it's noticeably larger, 5-10 mPa.
+This range of values is also commonly observed over the Americas and Africa, except in some cases when the balloons passed over mountain ranges.
+In the tropics, the magnitude of the mean total momentum flux - several mPa with maxima near 10 mPa - is close to estimates from the Strateole-2 superpressure balloons (see Figure 11 of Corcos et al., 2021).

-217 Particularly for the zonal momentum fluxes, there are large-scale patterns of the sign of the flux, generally westward in the mid-latitudes and often eastward in the tropics.
-(Between 30 218 and 60 °S, the area-weighted mean zonal flux is -2.52 mPa; between 30 and 60 °N, it is -0.62 219 220 mPa; between 15 °S and 15 °N, it is -0.20 mPa, but there are large regions over the Indian and 221 Pacific Oceans where it is positive.)
-Large-scale patterns in the meridional momentum fluxes are less obvious, but there is a slight difference between the hemispheres: its area-weighted mean in 222 the Southern Hemisphere is slightly positive and pointed toward the equator (0.25 mPa), while it 223 is nearly zero in the Northern Hemisphere (0.01 mPa).
-224
+Particularly for the zonal momentum fluxes, there are large-scale patterns of the sign of the flux, generally westward in the mid-latitudes and often eastward in the tropics.
+(Between 30 and 60 °S, the area-weighted mean zonal flux is -2.51 mPa; between 30 and 60 °N, it is -0.62 mPa; between 15 °S and 15 °N, it is -0.28 mPa, but there are large regions over the Indian and Pacific Oceans where it is positive.)
+Large-scale patterns in the meridional momentum fluxes are less obvious, but there is a slight difference between the hemispheres: its area-weighted mean in the Southern Hemisphere is slightly positive (0.24 mPa), while it is nearly zero in the Northern Hemisphere (0.01 mPa).

-225 The momentum flux maps have several interesting local features.
-Over parts of northern 226 Africa there are relatively high fluxes, possibly due to orographic gravity waves generated in the vicinity of the Hoggar and Atlas Mountains; 13 balloons flew over or near those mountain 227 228 ranges.
-For those flights, the magnitude of the momentum flux regularly exceeds 20 mPa above 229 the mountains, with maxima above 100 mPa.
-The largest amplitude momentum fluxes in the 230 Loon dataset, though, are found over the Andes.
-Of the 89 flights that passed over the tip of 231 South America, 57 of them show westward momentum fluxes there larger than 50 mPa, with the 232 largest westward flux almost 2 Pa.
-Also, the mean zonal and total momentum flux magnitudes above the Andes are larger than indicated in Figure 2, where the color scales saturate at 10 and 233 20 mPa, respectively.
-In the grid cells from 35 to 55 °S and 60 to 80 °W, the mean zonal 234 235 momentum flux is -13.97 mPa and the minimum is -41.90 mPa.
-In those same grid boxes, the 236 mean total momentum flux is 36.97 mPa, and the maximum is 104.88 mPa.
-For comparison, the 237 mean total momentum flux above the Antarctic peninsula, measured at 19 km altitude during the 238 Concordiasi balloon campaign, is about 100 mPa (see Fig. 1d of Jewtoukoff et al., 2015).
+The momentum flux maps have several interesting local features.
+Over parts of northern Africa there are relatively high fluxes, possibly due to orographic gravity waves generated in the vicinity of the Hoggar and Atlas Mountains; 13 balloons flew over or near those mountain ranges.
+For those flights, the magnitude of the momentum flux regularly exceeds 20 mPa above the mountains, with maxima above 100 mPa.
+The largest amplitude momentum fluxes in the Loon dataset, though, are found over the Andes.
+Of the 88 flights that passed over the tip of South America, 57 of them show westward momentum fluxes there larger than 50 mPa, with the largest westward flux almost 2 Pa.
+Also, the mean zonal and total momentum flux magnitudes above the Andes are larger than indicated in Figure 2, where the color scales saturate at 10 and 20 mPa, respectively.
+In the grid cells from 35 to 55 °S and 60 to 80 °W, the mean zonal momentum flux is -13.64 mPa and the minimum is -29.23 mPa.
+In those same grid boxes, the mean total momentum flux is 37.18 mPa, and the maximum is 80.74 mPa.
+For comparison, the mean total momentum flux above the Antarctic peninsula, measured at 19 km altitude during the Concordiasi balloon campaign, is about 100 mPa (see Fig. 1d of Jewtoukoff et al., 2015).